BruinPlanTeam/BruinPlan/README.md

 # CourseCompiler: UCLA 4-Year Class Planner

 CourseCompiler helps UCLA Engineering students plan their 4-year degree path.
-You can drag and drop courses into a quarterly schedule, see which prerequisites you need, and track your progress toward graduation.
+You can drag and drop courses into a quarterly schedule, see which requirements you need to meet, what prerequisites each class has and track your progress toward graduation.

 ## What It Does

-The app lets you search for your engineering major, see all the required classes, and build a plan by dragging courses into quarters.
+The app lets you search for your engineering major, see all the available classes, and build a plan by dragging courses into quarters.
 It checks prerequisites automatically and warns you if you're taking too many units.
 You can save multiple plans and switch between them.

 ### Main Features

 **Course Planning**
 - See all required courses for your major loaded from our database
 - Drag courses into a 4-year quarterly schedule
-- System blocks you from adding classes if you haven't taken prerequisites
+- System blocks you from adding classes with a visual warning if:
+  - you haven't taken prerequisites
-- System blocks you from adding classes if a quarter would exceed 21 units (visual warning shown)
+  - a quarter would exceed 21 units

 **Progress Tracking**
 - See how much of your degree you've completed